-The Foleshill Community Centre - Centre for Warmth Project aims to achieve the following outcomes: Individuals will report increased levels of household income.
-Individuals will report an increased awareness on the dangers of carbon monoxide (CO) and have a reduced risk of harm caused by CO.
-Provide support to lonely local residents, ensuring that they can access the community centre and the services it offers.
-Provide individuals with energy efficiency advice and carbon monoxide awareness.
-Individuals will report reduced levels of anxiety in fearing a utility outage.
-Associated Actions The Foleshill Community Centre will implement the following associated actions to deliver the project's outcomes: Individuals will report increased levels of household income through working with the centre's specialist benefits advisors.
-The specialist benefits advisors will support households to identify and access previously unclaimed benefits.
-Individuals will report reduced levels of anxiety in fearing a utility outage through being assisted to register to the Priority Services Register (PSR).
-Centre staff will all receive an awareness on the PSR and will help eligible households through the registration process.
-Clients will report an increased awareness on the dangers of carbon monoxide (CO) and have a reduced risk of harm caused by CO.
+The Foleshill Community Centre will implement the following associated actions to deliver the project's outcomes:

+- Individuals will report increased levels of household income through working with the centre's specialist benefits advisors.
+The specialist benefits advisors will support households to identify and access previously unclaimed benefits. - Individuals will report reduced levels of anxiety in fearing a utility outage through being assisted to register to the Priority Services Register (PSR).
+Centre staff will all receive an awareness on the PSR and will help eligible households through the registration process. - Clients will report an increased awareness on the dangers of carbon monoxide (CO) and have a reduced risk of harm caused by CO.
 This will be achieved through the centre's staff providing CO awareness conversations and distributing CO alarms to the most at-risk households.

+Success Criteria

-Success Criteria The success of the project will be measured against meeting the below criteria: The project will reach approximately 1,800 customers across the course of the 2 years.
-Around 1,800 households will receive specialist advice on identifying and accessing previously unclaimed benefits.
-Around 1,800 households will receive help and support on energy efficiency • Around 1,800 individuals will receive an awareness conversation on the dangers of CO.
-Approximately 500 of the most at-risk households will also receive a CO alarm.
+The success of the project will be measured against meeting the below criteria:

+- The project will reach approximately 1,800 customers across the course of the 2 years. - Around 1,800 households will receive specialist advice on identifying and accessing previously unclaimed benefits. - Around 1,800 households will receive help and support on energy efficiency. - Around 1,800 individuals will receive an awareness conversation on the dangers of CO.
+Approximately 500 of the most at-risk households will also receive a CO alarm. - Around 1,800 households will improve their awareness of the PSR.
+Approximately 500 eligible households will also be supported to register.